 At St. Patrick’s, we believe that every individual is of infinite value, a belief that finds full expression in our Mission Statement as well as in our shared lives here.
-Rooted in the Episcopal tradition, St. Patrick’s School welcomes children and families from a variety of faith traditions.
-The National Association of Episcopal Schools defines the principles and ideals of an Episcopal school in four pillars.
-Community life, commitment to social justice, school worship, and religious formation and study.
+Rooted in the Episcopal tradition, St. Patrick’s welcomes children and families from a variety of faith traditions.
+The National Association of Episcopal Schools defines the principles and ideals of an Episcopal school in four pillars: community life, commitment to social justice, school worship, and religious formation and study.
 We seek to recognize the dignity and worth of every individual both within and outside of our community.

 St. Patrick's Episcopal Church

 Our relationship with St. Patrick's Episcopal Church is a central, distinguishing feature of our parish day school within the Episcopal Diocese of Washington.
-Our core values stem from this association, born over sixty years ago.
+Our core values stem from this association, born more than sixty years ago.

 Nursery School Chapel: This Little Light of Mine

 Our inclusive Episcopal identity informs our work and our culture.
 Weekly chapels, which many parents attend, emphasize Honesty, Responsibility, Kindness and Respect—universal values that comprise our Creed and celebrate our life together.
 Chapel nurtures the spiritual growth of students and provides a place to promote agency and raise the diverse voices in the community.

 Each week, students in Nursery School, Lower School, and Upper School gather together by division for chapel.
 Family members and caregivers are always welcome and often attend Chapel, especially at the younger age levels.
 Our worship life is rooted in the Episcopal tradition but celebrates all faiths through the reading of scripture, music, and prayer.
 We bless birthdays, honor solemn events in our larger world such as Veterans Day and Martin Luther King Day, and share stories of faith and prayer, honoring each of us as a beloved child of God.
-Through homilies, poetry, skits, music, and dance, chapel aims to cultivate the spiritual development and growth of all members of the community, nurturing a commitment to social justice, equity, and a belief in a loving God.
+Through homilies, poetry, student presentations, music, and dance, Chapel aims to cultivate the spiritual development and growth of all members of the community, nurturing a commitment to social justice, equity, and a belief in a loving God.